 Look at your existing shelving or cupboards in a new light.
 Why not add an unexpected pop of colour by giving the inside of your cupboard a striking coat of paint?

-Making this shelf will be easy for someone with basic DIY skills, but you can always hire a handyman to help you out.
+Making a basic shelf will be easy for someone with DIY skills, but you can always hire a handyman to help you out.

 Repurpose an old cupboard or pick something up from a vintage shop to dedicate to your shoes.